Towards Lifelong Dialogue Agents via Timeline-based Memory Management: Details on Evaluation Scheme 1

-\section{G-Eval}
+We perform evaluations using sessions 3-5 from MSC and CC, as all settings are almost identical before the end of session 2, due to the fact that there is no memory to update before then.

+The test sets of MSC and CC contain over 500 and 20,000 episodes of conversations, where each episode has 5 dialogue sessions, yielding 1.2M turns of responses in total.
+Due to the limited budget for generation (both baselines and ours), when not specified, we sample 50 episodes from each dataset for experiments in this paper (around 3.6K conversational turns in total).

+\subsection{G-Eval}

-G-Eval~\citep{liu2023g} is a framework using LLMs with chain-of-thoughts (CoT) and a form-filling paradigm, to assess the quality of models' text generation.
-G-Eval with GPT-4 has been shown to generate evaluation results that highly align with human judgement~\citep{liu2023g, kim2024prometheus}.
-Due to the high API cost for it, we conduct head-to-head comparisons between \theanine and 8 baselines using 100 episodes from MSC and CC (around 3,600 \theanine's responses being compared in each comparison with one baseline), rather than the whole test sets.
-The prompts for G-Eval are in Figure~\ref{fig:prompt_G_eval_specificity},~\ref{fig:prompt_G_eval_memorability}, and~\ref{fig:prompt_G_eval_consistency}.
-We use SciPy to calculate p-values.\footnote{\url{https://scipy.org/}}
+G-Eval~\citep{liu2023g} is a framework using LLMs with chain-of-thoughts (CoT) and a form-filling paradigm to assess the quality of models' text generation.
+G-Eval with GPT-4 has been shown to generate evaluation results that highly align with human judgement~\citep{liu2023g, kim2024prometheus} and thus has been widely applied in many LM-based projects.
+We conduct G-Eval on 5 episodes.